What Are the Symptoms of Moebius Syndrome?

 A temporalis tendon transfer is one of the treatment options available to correct Moebius syndrome symptoms.
 This treatment involves reattachment of the temporalis muscle (used for chewing) to the corner of the mouth.

-With a bilateral gracilis muscle transfer to the masseter nerve, a small portion of a Moebius syndrome patient’s gracilis muscle is taken from each thigh.
+With a bilateral gracilis muscle transfer to the masseter nerve, a small portion of a patient’s gracilis muscle is taken from each thigh.
 Then, the muscle is transferred to both sides of a patient’s face and connected to the masseter nerve, which manages the muscles used for chewing.
 Following a bilateral gracilis muscle transfer to the masseter nerve, the patient can gradually improve their facial movement within six to nine months after surgery.
 The patient’s ability to smile improves within a few years of the bilateral gracilis muscle transfer to the masseter nerve procedure as well.

 Which Moebius Syndrome Treatment Option Is Right for You?